-Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (FSEOG) awards must be recalculated if your information changes after the initial calculation or disbursement.
+Federal Pell Grant and awards must be recalculated if your information changes after the initial calculation or disbursement.
 The three factors that are most likely to change are enrollment status, expected family contribution (EFC), and cost of attendance.

 Awards will be calculated during each term, based on your enrollment status for that term.
 If your enrollment status changes up to the date of the second disbursement run date, the Financial Aid Office will recalculate your federal financial aid grants.
-A recalculation may result in a decreased or increased award.
+A recalculation may result in a increase, decrease, or cancellation of the awards.